z3moo/z3moo.github.io/src/content/blog/cscv-2025-forensics-writeup/index.md

 ![alt text](<../../../assets/images/CSCV-2025/CaseAlphaS/image copy 7.png>)

-Now I just needed to unlock the external drive, which revealed a `.zip` file that was password protected.
+I then unlocked the external drive, which revealed a `.zip` file that was password protected.

 ![alt text](<../../../assets/images/CSCV-2025/CaseAlphaS/image copy 8.png>)

-#### Zip password
+#### ZIP Password

-Thinking the password might be in the notes, I went back and found the `Simplenote` data, and I found what I was looking for.
+Thinking the password might be in the notes, I went back and found the `Simplenote` data, which contained what I was looking for.

 ![alt text](<../../../assets/images/CSCV-2025/CaseAlphaS/image copy 9.png>)